"Stand aside, Busty Airborne Lass!"

 - Anti Heroine: A Type II in the "New 52" series, where she seems to have no qualms whatsoever about stealing equipment and money so long as it is in a good cause.

 - Alternate Self: Of Kara Zor-El (Supergirl) though how closely connected they are varies.
 In the New 52 they are quite explicitly the same person from different universes ("We... are me.")

 - Amazonian Beauty: She is oftentimes drawn with the physique of a bodybuilder, and is almost always drawn larger (height-wise) than other female characters except the likes of Wonder Woman.
-This also applies to Supergirl, even though (depending on the continuity) they're supposed to be the same person) Karen is 10-15 years older than Kara.
+This also applies to Supergirl, since (even though they're the same person) Karen is 10-15 years older than Kara.

 - Amnesiac Dissonance: After his final defeat, Ultra-Humanite had his memory erased and was reintroduced into society.
 He does not seem happy with the plan, but he is accepting of the future...until Power Girl turns him back and he swears that it will never be over between them.
 It is unknown how much of his original nature will remain after his mind wipe.

 - Art Shift: When the original creative team left her series in 2010 there was a change in style adapted by the new pencilers and inkers.
 The bright colors of Amanda Conner were dropped, replaced with the more subdued palette of Sami Basri, and the character designs became slimmer, losing the pronounced curves of the early issues.

 - In her 40-year history the depiction of Power Girl has varied wildly, from artists who choose to embrace her traditional build, to those who prefer to draw her as a woman with more normal proportions.

 - Baleful Polymorph: Power Girl, Superman and Zatanna are briefly turned into rock people by Siphon, who can copy Zatanna's powers.

 - Berserk Button: Kara is very protective of Terra, her sidekick/sister-figure.